2Kelvin/alx-system_engineering-devops/0x1A-application_server/README.md

-Seeting up an application server
+Setting up an application server